English Language Teacher

 There are no pre-requisite language requirements for this position.

-Kyrgyz is the predominately spoken language in the countryside, while Russian is used mainly in the towns and cities.
-Prior knowledge of Turkish or Slavic languages is helpful in learning Kyrgyz and Russian.
-Knowledge of the Cyrillic alphabet is necessary for either language.
+Kyrgyz is the predominately spoken language in the countryside, while Russian is used mainly in the towns and cities in certain parts of the country.
+Uzbek is spoken in some border communities in the south of the country.
+Prior knowledge of Turkish or Slavic languages is helpful in learning Kyrgyz, Uzbek and Russian.
+Knowledge of the Cyrillic alphabet is necessary for Kyrgyz and Russian.

-During Pre-Service Training (PST) you will be studying the Kyrgyz language intensively (4 hours a day, 5-6 days per week) and will be placed in a small language class of up to 5-7 Trainees for 3 months.
+During Pre-Service Training (PST) you will study the Kyrgyz language intensively (4 hours a day, 5-6 days per week) and will be placed in a small language class of up to 5-7 Trainees for 3 months.

-All Trainees will be trained in Kyrgyz.
-Volunteers have the opportunity to receive tutoring in Kyrgyz or possibly Russian after Pre-Service Training.
+All Trainees will be trained in Kyrgyz during PST.
+Volunteers may have the opportunity to receive tutoring in Kyrgyz or possibly Russian or Uzbek after Pre-Service Training.

 Please view the Kyrgyz Republic Country Page to learn more about living conditions in the Kyrgyz Republic: https://www.peacecorps.gov/kyrgyz-republic/preparing-to-volunteer/living-conditions/